copyninja/copyninja.info/content/devops/mount_luks_tpm2.rst

     Hash spec:      sha256
     Payload offset: 4096

-Converting *LUKS1* to *LUKS2* is pretty easy job but for safety make sure you backup the header using *cryptsetup luksHeaderBackup* command.
-Once backed up use following command to convert the header to *LUKS2*
+Converting from LUKS1 to LUKS2 is a simple process, but for safety, ensure that you backup the header using the `cryptsetup luksHeaderBackup` command.
+Once backed up, use the following command to convert the header to LUKS2:

 .. code-block:: shell

     sudo cryptsetup convert --type luks2 /dev/sdb1

-After conversion the header will looks something like below
+After conversion, the header will look like this:

 .. code-block:: shell